 Jose Guillen, Pirates outfielder from 1997 until 1999.
 The Pirates signed him as an amateur free agent out of the Dominican Republic at the age of 16 in 1992.
 After spending the 1993 season in the Dominican Summer League (stats not available) he made the jump to the U.S. in 1994, playing in the Gulf Coast League, where he hit .264 with four homers and a .769 OPS in 30 games.
 In 1995, he played 66 games in the short-season New York-Penn League and ten games in Low-A with Augusta of the South Atlantic League.
 Guillen combined to bat .305 with 47 runs, 18 doubles, 14 homers, 52 RBIs and an .885 OPS.
 He reached High-A ball in 1996, where he hit .322 with 78 runs, 30 doubles, 21 homers, 94 RBIs, 24 stolen bases and an .855 OPS in 136 games for Lynchburg of the Carolina League.
 Without ever playing Double-A or Triple-A, the Pirates put him in right field for Opening Day in 1997.
 Guillen played 143 games as a rookie that year, hitting .267 with 58 runs, 20 doubles, 14 homers, 70 RBIs and a .712 OPS.
 He had a very similar season the next year, in which he played a career high of 153 games.
 Guillen had the same batting average as the year before, and his .712 OPS was exactly the same as well.
 He also hit 14 homers again, this time with 60 runs, 84 RBIs and 38 doubles, which would remain his career high until 2008.
 After hitting .267 with one home run through 40 games in 1999, Guillen was sent to Triple-A Nashville of the Pacific Coast League in mid-June.
 He did well there, hitting .333 with five homers and a .900 OPS in 33 games.
 On July 23rd, he was dealt to the Tampa Bay Devil Rays, along with pitcher Jeff Sparks in exchange for two catchers, Joe Oliver and Humberto Cota.
 The Pirates were desperate for catching at the time due to Jason Kendall’s season-ending ankle injury.
 After the deal, Guillen hit .244 with two homers, 13 RBIs and a .651 OPS in 47 games for Tampa.

-In 2000, Guillen hit .253 with 40 runs, 16 doubles, ten homers, 41 RBIs and a .750 OPS in 105 games.
-That was followed by a .274 average, 14 runs, five doubles, three homers and 11 RBIs in 41 games in 2001, with a low OPS (.695) due to drawing just six walks.
+Guillen hit .253 in 2000, with 40 runs, 16 doubles, ten homers, 41 RBIs and a .750 OPS in 105 games.
+That was followed by a .274 average, 14 runs, five doubles, three homers and 11 RBIs over 41 games in 2001, with a low OPS (.695) due to drawing just six walks.
 He ended up playing 33 games in Triple-A that season.
 He was released after the season and signed three weeks later with the Arizona Diamondbacks.
-In 2002, he hit .229 with four homers and 15 RBIs through 54 games with Arizona, then got released in August.
+He hit .229 in 2002, with four homers and 15 RBIs through 54 games with Arizona, then got released in August.
 Guillen finally reached his potential four years after leaving the Pirates, playing for his fourth organization.
 The Reds signed him three weeks after he was released by Arizona.
 He didn’t do much better in 2002, hitting .248 with four homers and a .684 OPS in 31 games, but that changed in 2003.
 He hit .337 with 23 homers for Cincinnati before they traded him mid-season to the Oakland A’s.
 He hit .265 with eight homers after the deal, finishing the year with a career high 31 homers.
 Between both stops, he hit .311 in 136 games, with 77 runs, 28 doubles, 86 RBIs and a .928 OPS.
 Guillen signed a free agent deal with the Anaheim Angels in 2004 and hit .294 in 148 games, with 88 runs, 28 doubles, 27 homers, 104 RBIs and an .849 OPS.
 That would be the only 100-RBI season of his career.

-Guillen played a total of 1,650 Major League games, hitting .270 with 748 runs, 305 doubles, 214 homers and 887 RBIs.
+Guillen batted .270 over 1,650 Major League games, with 748 runs, 305 doubles, 214 homers and 887 RBIs.
 Despite stealing 24 bases in the minors in 1996, he stole a total of just 31 bases over his entire Major League career.
 With the Pirates, he batted .267 with 136 runs, 64 doubles, 29 homers and 172 RBIs in 336 games.
 He had a strong throwing arm, one of the best in baseball, and a throw he made with the Pirates was recently rated the best of all-time by MLB Network.
 On July 27, 1998, Neifi Perez of the Rockies hit a ball to the right field wall that Guillen couldn’t catch.
 He picked up the ball near the warning track, and on the fly, threw out Perez, who was going for a triple.
 His overall defense was very poor, which kept down his value, even at his peak.
 Guillen finished his career with 6.4 WAR in 14 seasons.
 Considering that in his two best seasons (2003 and 2005) he had 8.4 WAR total, that tells you something about the majority of his career.
 He was hit by 145 pitches during his career, which ranks 25th all-time.
 He played just four postseason games in his career, coming in 2003 with the A’s, when he went 5-for-11 with three walks in the series loss to the Boston Red Sox.

 Pascual Perez, pitcher for the 1980-81 Pirates.
 He was signed by the Pirates as an 18-year-old amateur free agent out of the Dominican Republic prior to the 1976 season.
 Perez began his career in the Gulf Coast League, posting a 4.66 ERA in 56 innings over ten starts, with 35 walks and 34 strikeouts.
 He then moved up to A-ball in 1977, going 10-5, 3.98, with 96 strikeouts in 156 innings over 25 starts for Charleston of the Western Carolinas League.
 Perez moved up another level in 1978 to advanced A-Ball with Salem of the Carolina League and pitched well, going 11-7, 2.61, with 126 strikeouts in 152 innings over 24 starts.
 That earned him a late season promotion to Triple-A Columbus of the International League, where he threw five scoreless innings.
 He struggled in his first full season of Triple-A in 1979 (Pirates affiliate moved to Portland of the Pacific Coast League), putting up a 9-7, 5.50 record in 103 innings, though it was a high offense league and Portland had a 5.18 team ERA.
 Perez showed enough improvement during the next season to earn an early season spot start for the Pirates, followed by a late season recall.
 He went 12-10, 4.05 in 160 innings for Portland that year, and he allowed five earned runs over 12 innings with the Pirates.